Frequently dense harmonic functions and universal martingales on trees: Notation and preliminaries

-It is well known that the assumption of transience is equivalent to the existence of non-constant harmonic functions (see \cite{KSK}).

-The space of harmonic functions on $T$ is denoted by $H(T)$, or, when we need to specify the transition operator, by $H_P(T)$.
-This space is equipped with the relative topology induced by the product (cartesian) topology of $\mathC^T$, which is a metric topology: the distance between $f$ and $g\in \mathC^T$ is given by
+The space of harmonic functions on $T$ with respect to a transition operator $P$ is denoted by $H_P$.
+This space is equipped with the relative topology induced by the product (cartesian) topology of $\mathC^T$, which is a metric topology; the distance between $f$ and $g\in \mathC^T$ is given by

 where $\{x_j\}$ is an enumeration of all vertices of $T$.
-Clearly, $H(T)$ is closed in $\mathC^T$ and therefore is a metric space.
+The topology induced by this distance is the Cartesian topology and does not depend on the enumeration.
+Clearly, $H_P$ is closed in $\mathC^T$ and therefore is a metric space.

-Note also that, since $T$ is countable, the space of all functions on $T$ (hence also the closed subspace $H(T)$) is separable in this metric: a countable dense subset is the space of all functions with complex values with rational real and imaginary parts.
+Note also that, since $T$ is countable, the space of all functions on $T$ (hence also the closed subspace $H_P$) is separable in this metric.
+A countable dense subset is the space of all finitely supported functions whose values have rational real and imaginary parts.